Commander Blert Blach was no fool.

 I never did.
 But at least now I never will.

-Once inside the carriage, I sat on the hard wooden seat and leaned back against the wall behind me, I pursed my lips and let my eyes wander around the vehicle's insides.
-Nothing was interesting to look at, the walls were wooden and old, the windows were dirty and their glass was thick, with bars blocking the meadow's view.
+Once inside the carriage, I sat on the hard wooden seat and leaned back against the wall behind me.
+I pursed my lips and let my eyes wander around the vehicle's insides.
+Nothing was interesting to look at, the walls were wooden and old, the windows dirty and their glass was thick, with bars blocking the meadow's view.

 But I kept looking around like this vehicle had the most intricate design I had ever seen...
-Because it felt too awkward to look at her; the woman loudly sobbing, sitting in front of me.
+Because it felt too awkward to look at her.

 "Oh, Korpa, forgive me!"
 She cried, sniffling gross snot in and out with each breath.